 Most searches are deliberately broad.
 Limit the search results by adding additional keywords to the search query, refining the results using the options listed on the right side of the HOLLIS screen, or both.

-Manupatra is a subscription database for Indian legal resources.
+Manupatra is a subscription legal database for India.
 It includes both primary sources (judicial opinions, statutes and other legislative materials, administrative agency materials, and more) and secondary sources (including treatises and law journals).

 To access Manupatra: